mongodb/docs/source/includes/api/list-tables/restore-job-response-documents.rst

        Only present if ``"delivery.methodName" : "HTTP"``.

-   * - delivery.formatName
-     - string
-     - Format in which data from an :abbr:`SCP (secure copy)` restore should be written to the destination.
-Accepted values are:

-       - ``ARCHIVE``
-       - ``INDIVIDUAL``

-       Only present if ``"delivery.methodName" : "SCP"``.

-   * - delivery.hostname
+   * - delivery.expirationHours
-     - string
+     - number
-     - Hostname of the server to which the data should be written for an SCP restore.
+     - The number of hours the download |url| is valid once the restore job is complete.

-       Only present if ``"delivery.methodName" : "SCP"``.
+       Only present if ``"delivery.methodName" : "HTTP"``.

    * - delivery.maxDownloads
      - number
-     - Number of times the download :abbr:`URL (Uniform Resource Locator)` can be used.
+     - Number of times the download |url| can be used.
 This must be ``1`` or greater.

        Only needed if ``"delivery.methodName" : "HTTP"``.